build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 #### <b>Environment </b>
 Lastly, we need to setup the AWS environment where our CloudFormation stack will be deployed by automated workflows.
 This is my non-production environment where my sample CloudFormation template will be deployed.

-From the left navigation panel, select `CI/CD`, `Environments` and click on `Create Environment`.
-In the Environment details enter following :
+From the left navigation panel, select `CI/CD`, `Environments`, and click on `Create Environment`.
+In the Environment details enter following:
 - Environment name : `PreProdEnv`
 - Environment type : `Non-production`
 - Description : `Pre-production environment to learn, test and experiment with CloudFormation`